drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Consider Hydrophobic Interactions

-The driving force of hydrophobic interactions between a ligand and a receptor is to reduce the exposure of hydrophobic moieties of the ligand to water.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/consider-hydrophobic-interactions-dac02b78'><i class='fa fa-play' aria-hidden='true'></i></button>The driving force of hydrophobic interactions between a ligand and a receptor is to reduce the exposure of hydrophobic moieties of the ligand to water.
 In addition, there is a favorable interaction between lipophilic groups in contact (mainly dispersion interactions).
 High occupancy of hydrophobic pockets of the receptor by a ligand leads to favorable van der Waals attractions, which results in increasing the binding affinity.
 Therefore, the more empty space in the binding site, the weaker the affinity of the ligand.
 Note that, although the hydrophobic interactions are weak, there are a lot of them, so the effect can be substantial.
 *[affinity]: The affinity of a ligand is its ability to bind to its biological target.
 *[moieties]: Fragments, functional groups or portions of chemical compounds.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.